 - "One day, at the scene of a fire, the cop found the perfect fireman axe.
 That was the day he became...
 Axe Cop."
 Yes, that's his whole origin.

-- Interestingly, both Metro Man (a Superman Expy) and his arch-nemesis Megamind have the same initial origin mirroring Superman's - they're both from neighboring planets that were sucked into a Black Hole.
+- Interestingly, both Metro Man (a Superman Expy) and his arch-nemesis Megamind have the same initial origin mirroring Superman's - they're both from neighboring planets that were sucked into an Unrealistic Black Hole.
 The difference is, Metro Man looks human but has Superman's powers.
 Megamind has a large cranium, is completely blue, and is devilishly smart (he can also survive a Megaton Punch but otherwise has no powers).
 Also, while Metro Man was raised by loving, rich parents, Megamind was raised by convicts in prison.

 - DC, at one point, had a lot of heroes with the "lucky accident" origins whose accidents had been rendered laughable as science marched on.
 To reconcile this, they introduced the concept of a "metagene", a dormant gene carried by all these characters that activated in the presence of these accidents that would have crippled or killed any other person who lacked the gene, thus transforming their "lucky accident" heroes into "random selection" heroes.